Best Things To Do in Hot Springs, Arkansas

 Hot Springs National Park Visitor Center Fordyce Bathhouse

 The Visitor Center for Hot Springs National Park is called the Fordyce Bathhouse.
 It is now a museum; when you walk inside, you’ll be awed by its elegance.
-Park Rangers are on site here if you want to speak to one and get more information.

 The Park Is Dog Friendly

-Hot Springs National Park is dog-friendly if traveling with your pet.
+Hot Springs National Park is dog-friendly if you are traveling with your pet.
 Bring your dog to Fordyce Bathhouse, and they can make your furry family member an official national park bark ranger.
 Ask a ranger for details.
-Pets are allowed on the trails (but not in federal buildings).

 The Grand Promenade